jnb/jr/README.md

 ### One Jujutsu commit per PR

-This is what I use.
+This keeps things simple, and is what I use.

 ## Implementation

-`jr` is just some coordination glue; it shells-out to `jj`, `git` and `curl` to perform the actual work.
+`jr` is just some coordination glue; it uses `jj`, `git` and `curl` to perform the actual work.
 (It could have been implemented as a shell script, although the results wouldn't have been pretty.)
 I chose this approach in order to minimize the number of Rust dependencies.
 And, I could probably still remove a few more dependencies.

-Note that we're using `curl` instead of the `gh` GitHub CLI because you might not have `gh` installed (and it's not that hard to make a few cURL requests to the GitHub API).
+Note that we're using `curl` instead of the `gh` GitHub CLI because you might not have `gh` installed (and it's not that hard to make a few curl requests to the GitHub API).

+## Limitations

+The PR branch name is computed by appending the first eight digits of the Jujutsu change ID to the configured branch prefix.
+There is currently no way to override this, although I can imagine extending the current configuration system to accomodate this.

+The synchronization is strictly one-way; there is no way to update (or recreate) a set of Jujutsu changes from a set of stacked GitHub PRs.